emberjs/rfcs/text/0730-semver-for-ts.md

 ##### "Downleveling" types

-When a new version of TypeScript results in backwards-incompatible *emit* to to the type definitions, as they did in [3.7][3.7-emit-change], the strategy of changing the types directly may not work.
+When a new version of TypeScript includes a backwards-incompatible change to *emitted type definitions*, as they did in [3.7][3.7-emit-change], the strategy of changing the types directly may not work.
 However, it is still possible to provide backwards-compatible types, using the combination of [downlevel-dts] and [typesVersions].
 (In some cases, this may also require some manual tweaking of types, but this should be rare for most packages.)

 - The [`downlevel-dts`][downlevel-dts] tool allows you to take a `.d.ts` file which is not valid for an earlier version of TypeScript (e.g. the changes to class field emit mentioned in [<b>Breaking Changes</b>](#breaking-changes)), and emit a version which *is* compatible with that version.
 It supports targeting all TypeScript versions later than 3.4.